beng930/video_to_meeting_notes/README.md

   --region us-west-2
 ```

-🧠 Note: You need AWS CLI access and the right IAM permissions to deploy.
+🧠 Note: You need AWS CLI access and the right IAM permissions to deploy the infrastructure.

 ---